What we know about the victims of the Alabama ‘Sweet 16’ shooting

 “He was a great young man with a bright future.
 My staff and I are heartbroken and hope that everyone will support his family through this difficult time.”

-Ms Allen described him as a “very humble child” who always had a smile on his face.
+Ms Allen described her grandson as a “very humble child” who always had a smile on his face.

 “He was a very, very humble child.
 Never messed with anybody.
 Always had a smile on his face,” Ms Allen told the newspaper, calling it “a million-dollar smile”.